Coal News We love to talk!

 Shaikh Mohammad Saut, 40, also a technician, was injured when a shrapnel hit him in the face.
 “He was bleeding from the nose and lips, and lost consciousness.
 He is recuperating,” said his son, Jainoor Sheikh.
 Sanjay Sakhare, 37, a helper in BPCL, was similarly injured on the head.

-- Oil PSUs gain on talk of fuel subsidy support Read more
+- Oil companies warn of fuel supply cuts: govt Read more